bitpaket/docs/docs/api/using-api.md

 To properly handle errors, you need to check 2 things.

 1. HTTP Status Code.
-We always return `200 OK` or `201 Created` status codes when successfull.
+We always return `200 OK` or `201 Created` status codes when successful.
 2. JSON Object's `:status` attribute.

 `:status` attribute always returns `true` on success and `false` on failure.

 `:error` object can give you some insights.
+But do not depent them on checking errors.
+This is absolutely an optional field.

 > **Attention!** `:error` object can be different from one endpoint to another.
 Always rely on two options we mentioned above.
 And always store `:error` object for further reference.